microsoft/microsoft-ui-xaml-specs/spec_template.md

 * The first line of each of these sections should become that first line on the DMC page, that then becomes the description you see in Intellisense.
 * Each page can have an Examples section and/or a Remarks section.
+  Remarks are where the documentation calls out special considerations that the developer should be aware of.
-* Add an "Other type members" section to give a for example a table of the other members and their Intellisense description
+* Add an "Other members" section after a type to give a for example a table of the other members and their Intellisense description.

 Example layout of the API Pages: